accrescent/parcelo/README.md

 ## About

 Parcelo is the server technology that powers [Accrescent].
-It includes the developer console server, the repository server, and the console web frontend.
+It includes the developer console server and the console web frontend.
 Parcelo currently features:

 - GitHub account login
 - User registration whitelisting